Ivory Coast colossus Toure fights for African pride

 Toure’s uncompromising comments reflect a drive for success that took the powerfully built player to Belgium at the age of 18 and then in quick succession to teams in Ukraine, Greece and France before he signed for Barcelona in 2007.

-The 31-year-old was part of the team that won the Spanish title in 2009 and beat Manchester United in the final of the Champions League, a match where he showed his flexibility by playing out of position at centre-back.
+The 30-year-old (birthdate May 13, 1983) was part of the team that won the Spanish title in 2009 and beat Manchester United in the final of the Champions League, a match where he showed his flexibility by playing out of position at center-back.

 But frustrated by a lack of playing time and tempted by the enormous salary on offer, he moved to Manchester City the next year, reuniting with his elder brother Kolo.

 The move was a great success and Toure can hardly complain about being overlooked this year.
-He made the shortlist for the players’ Player of the Year award in England and was named African Player of the Year for the third consecutive year.
+He is on the shortlist for the players’ Player of the Year award in England and was named African Player of the Year for the third consecutive year.

 Yet what he perceives as second-class treatment of African players by fans, media and the soccer establishment upsets him.
 Everyone in Africa knows who Barcelona’s Lionel Messi is, he told the BBC.